 High level visits

+An Australian parliamentary delegation visited Azerbaijan as guests of the Azeri Government in October/November 2015.
 Australia’s Ambassador for Counter-Terrorism, Mr Bill Fisher, visited Azerbaijan in September 2013.
 The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Azerbaijan in June 2012.
 Azerbaijan’s Deputy Minister for Foreign Affairs, Khalaf Khalafov, visited Australia in April 2012.
-In February 2009, the Hon Sabir Rustemkhanly MP, Chairman of the Civil Solidarity Party and Co-chair of the World Azerbaijanis Congress, visited Australia.
 As Vice-President, Ilham Aliyev – currently the President of Azerbaijan – visited Australia in 2000 for the Sydney Olympics.

 Bilateral economic and trade relationship